Fiserv/tenant-onboarding/README.md

 5. Update the basic files to have the proper names
 6. Generate the necessary DB snippets needed (-d)
 7. (delete coming later...)
+8. (integrate with devops to deploy mockserver??)

+## How to build

+1. checkout the repo
+2. in the repo `cargo build`

 ## How to use